skushagra/livkit-mem0-chat/README.md

 - This is a POC kind of application, we can refine it more to further improve accuracy and performance.
 - Add error handling and retries for API calls.

+> P.S. : Accidentally left the `e` in `livekit-mem0-chat` out of the repo name.
+Later thought it's okay! 😅